sheila-anne/sheila-anne/src/pages/index.md

     - wishing for less stress and more flow in your life

 testimonials:
+  - title: Kristen W.
+    imageAlt: Client testimonial from Kristen
+    text: Working with Sheila is a gift that brings clarity, peace, and confidence.
+I was teetering on a big career decision and decided to work with Sheila to chart the path forward.
+She helped me to understand what was truly important to me, and to design my ideal life as an entrepreneur, mom, wife, friend, and lifelong learner!
+One of the amazing results of working with Sheila is a business I've been waiting my entire career to launch - collective-coaching.com.
+So grateful for her services.
+She changed my life
+    imageSrc: /img/kristen-w-sheila-anne-testimonial.png
   - title: Taylor P.
     imageAlt: Client testimonial from Taylor
     text: >